top of page

 We had assigned only two days for local sightseeing.
 The remaining six days were for day trips from here with local trains.

-We hired an apartment and kept it as the base point of our trip to avoid lugging our suitcases around.
+We rented an apartment and kept it as the base point of our trip to avoid lugging our suitcases around.

 Chapel Bridge and Lake Lucerne